OpenTechSchool/python-flask/core/setup.md

 # pip

-Python comes with a lot of built-in functionality in the form of modules.
+Python comes with a lot of built-in functionality in the form of "packages".
 For example, we used the `turtle` module in the Introduction to Programming course.
 However, Python doesn't come with everything you might need.
 You can extend Python by adding new modules, which come bundled up in *packages*.

-The `pip` command uses the [Python Packages Index](https://pypi.python.org/pypi) to install new Python packages.
+The `pip` command uses the [Python Packages Index](https://pypi.python.org/pypi) to install new Python packages made by others.
 This makes it super-easy to install Flask and other packages that you might want to use in future, for example [Twitter](https://pypi.python.org/pypi/twitter) (to access the Twitter API to request data about Twitter) or [bashplotlib](https://pypi.python.org/pypi/bashplotlib) (to plot data on a graph in your terminal.)

 ### Windows

 To install pip on Windows, download and open [get-pip.py](https://raw.github.com/pypa/pip/master/contrib/get-pip.py).
 This will install both [pip] and [setuptools] \(pip uses setuptools to install packages\).

+Pip is a command line program, so we'll need to open up a Command Prompt to use it.
+You can type `cmd` in your Start Menu / Start Screen and Windows should find it for you to start.

-You should have **pip** installed in Python's `Scripts` folder.
-In a command prompt (**cmd.exe**, used for running install command or python manually) you might not have python and its scripts in Windows' PATH; this essentially means when you type something like `pip install flask`, Windows won't be able find `pip`.
+Afterwards there should be **pip** installed in Python's `Scripts` folder.
+In the command prompt you might not have python and its scripts in Windows' PATH; this essentially means when you type something like `pip install flask`, Windows won't be able find `pip`.
 To fix this, you can go to `C:\Python33\Tools\Scripts\` and run the `win_add2path.py` file.

 [pip]: https://pypi.python.org/pypi/pip
 [setuptools]: https://pypi.python.org/pypi/setuptools

 ### Mac OS X & Linux

-The `pip` command might already be installed, try running `pip` in the command prompt.
+The `pip` command might already be installed, try running `pip` in the terminal.
 If that didn't work then try:

     $ curl -O https://bootstrap.pypa.io/get-pip.py
-    $ sudo python get-pip.py
+    $ python get-pip.py --user

 On Mac OSX you might need to use an older version of `pip` to workaround errors in the Mac OSX installation of OpenSSL.
 Details [here](https://github.com/pypa/pip/issues/829).
 If you have any troubles please ask!